xionghuichen/mopo/toy_experiment/readme.md

 The adaptable agent recognizes (probes) the environment after reaching state *B*, and goes to *D* subsequently.
 The agent without adaptable ability only keeps a single behaviour pattern at the three environments.

+We can obviously find a probing phase in the behaviour pattern of the adaptable policy:
+The policy we try to choose *True* to probe the environment.
+The environment can be determined after arriving at *A, B, C*.
+Finally, the adaptable policy queries the optimal policy according to the environment.
 ## Minors

 ### network architecture